-Air purge (3): Press the air purge diaphragm repeatedly until fuel fills the diaphragm (at least 6 times).
+Air purge (3): Press the air purge diaphragm repeatedly until fuel begins to fill the diaphragm (about 6 times).
 The diaphragm need not be completely filled.

 Grip the front handle with your left hand.
-Hold the chain saw on the ground by placing your right foot through the rear handle.
+Put your right foot into the boot grip through the lower section of the rear handle pressing the machine against the ground.

-Pull the starter handle (4): Pull the starter handle with your right hand and pull out the starter cord slowly until you feel a resistance (as the starter pawls engage) then pull firmly and rapidly until the engine fires.
+Pull the starter handle with your right hand and pull out the starter cord slowly until you feel a resistance (as the starter pawls engage) then pull firmly and rapidly until the engine starts.

-Push down the red choke control (5): As soon as the engine fires which can be heard through a "puff" sound, push down on the red choke control.

-Pull the starter handle (6): Keep on pulling the cord powerfully until the engine starts.
+Push down the red choke control as soon as the engine fires which can be heard through a "puff" sound.
+Keep on pulling the cord powerfully until the engine starts.